Alfons111/Trackpad/readme.md

-Turn your phone into a trackpad for your Windows PC.
+Turn your phone into a remote control for your Windows PC.